AudioAdventurer/AAOnline/README.md

 https://github.com/DavidRieman/WheelMUD

-## Server Implementations
+## Server Implementation Plans

 1. Stand alone console app that can be used for testing in text mode.
+(In progress)
 2. Web based User interface for playing in text mode.
 3. Alexa based implementation.
 4. Web based enhancements for audio playing.